-To move: Do this: One annotation With the annotation selected on the ImageScope window, press and hold the Ctrl key, then drag the annotation to a new location.
+To move: Do this: One annotation Click the annotation to select it.
+Press and hold the Ctrl key, and drag the annotation to a new location.
 All annotations You can move all annotations at the same time.
 For example, if you import annotations from a similar eSlide, slight variations in the new slide might require adjusting the position of the imported annotations.
-On the ImageScope main window, press and hold the Ctrl and Shift keys, and drag an annotation to a new location.
+Press and hold the Ctrl and Shift keys, and drag an annotation to a new location.
 All annotations move with the one you are dragging.
 All annotations in all layers will be moved except for Z-stacks and markup images.